maglighter/emacs/elpa/dired+-readme.txt

  This is one motivation for the Dired+ `diredp-*-recursive' commands, which act on the marked files in marked subdirectories, recursively.
-In one sense these commands are an alternative to using a single Dired buffer with inserted subdirectories.
+In one sense, these commands are an alternative to using a single Dired buffer with inserted subdirectories.
 They let you use the same operations on the files in a set of Dired directories, without inserting those directories into an ancestor